pdhummel/GlobalConquest/README.md

 - [ ] Add oil and mineral resources.
 - [ ] Exploit
 - [ ] Spy sabotage
-- [x] The ability to choose a specific target for attack.

 ### Milestone 8
 - [ ] Treaties